 Since 2000, DSDC has offered an opportunity to apply for an incentive rebate initiative designed to encourage renovation of downtown’s older properties.
 A fresh coat of paint, modern permanent awnings (cloth and vinyl awnings will not be considered), and updated windows and doors can significantly improve a building’s façade.

-DSDC works to encourage renovation through its matching dollar for dollar rehabilitation program.
-Property owners can apply for a reimbursement grant, the amount of which will be awarded based on the total cost of the project, the historic importance of the project, the visibility of the project and other factors.
+DSDC works to encourage renovation through this rehabilitation program.
+Property owners can apply for a reimbursement grant, the amount of which will be awarded based on the total cost of the project, the historic importance of the project, the visibility of the project and other factors* **.

 **Properties with known structural issues will not be eligible for facade improvement grants until their structural issues are corrected.***

-Applications will be reviewed and given special consideration for meeting the following criteria:
+Applications will be reviewed and given special consideration for the following criteria:

-- High Visual Impact – We want this work to be seen and the more prominent, the better.
+- High Visual Impact – DSDC wishes this work to be seen and the more prominent, the better.
 We are looking for a dramatic difference on the face of downtown.

 - Lasting Improvement – We prefer high quality improvements that will be durable, not simply landscaping that can die or a canvas awning that will become sunbleached and ripped.
-Think of brick and mortar improvements and permanent awnings that will be around in 10 years.
+Think of brick and mortar improvements and permanent awnings that will be around for years to come.

 - Historic Integrity/Architectural Character – We want to preserve and restore our historic buildings to the level of the Secretary of the Interior’s standards for Rehabilitation, when possible.
 We will not award grants to designs that obscure or cover original architectural detailing or for projects that could damage the facade detail.

 - Context Sensitive Materials, Color Selection, Building Mass & Proportions – Think of where you are and what is around you.
 Research original materials and colors.
 Does your bilding’s size fit into the buildings around you?
 For non-historic structures, we are looking for designs that respond to or reinforce surrounding historic attributes.
 The Robinson Film Center, 617 Texas, is a great example–distinctly modern but respectful of its historic context.